 Before tackling real funds, investors should practice with a ghost account.
 TD Ameritrade, Fidelity, Schwab, Interactive Brokers, and other platforms offer pink sheet trading.

-If an investor finds a company that meets all the guidelines below, then it can be a good investment opportunity.
+If an investor finds a company that meets all the guidelines below, it can be a good investment opportunity.

 - A suitable broker that doesn’t overcharge and is knowledgeable in pink sheet stocks

 - Stocks that aren’t fraudulent, shell companies and have a legitimate growing opportunity

 - Truthful information on the company and regularly updated